 The transportation sector accounted for over 23% of the nation's volatile organic compound (VOC) emissions in 2014, with the majority coming from highway vehicles.
 For details on the highway emissions of VOC, see Table 12.7.
+The 2014 data are the latest available.

+Table 12.6

-Table 12.6 Total National Emissions of Volatile Organic Compounds, 1970-2014^a (million short tons)
+Total National Emissions of Volatile Organic Compounds, 1970-2014 ^a

+(million short tons)